 It was at least two months of preparatory training, with a series of detailed corrections of various exercises and kata, which culminated in an extensive evaluation and the approval of Samir as a black belt by sensei Yokota.
 Subsequently, sensei Kousaku Yokota recognized Samir Berardo and sensei Leandre Rosa from the city Campinas in São Paulo (also a member of Muidokan) as ambassadors and co-presidents of ASAI in Brazil.

 At the same time, Samir Berardo already had considerable research on the technical fundamentals of karate, which was gradually being published and was beginning to be respected.
 He maintained (and maintains) contact with foreign researchers such as Andreas Quast, Jesse Enkamp, Noah Legel and Mario McKenna, among others.
-Sensei Dan Djurdjevic was another major influence for Samir, including direct instructions that helped shape his approach and method of researching karate.
+Sensei Dan Djurdjevic was another major influence for Samir, including with specific directions that helped shape his approach and method of researching karate.
 Samir considers Dan Djurdjevic the most important sensei of his training, while recognizing the invaluable contribution of others.
 Sensei Dan Djudjevic also has a special esteem for and respect for Samir as a martial artist, which has been demonstrated several times over the years.